Local Speech-to-Text with Cloud-Level Accuracy

 Picovoice has developed deep learning technology that is specifically designed to perform large vocabulary speech-to-text efficiently on the edge.
 Picovoice software runs on commodity hardware with constrained compute resources.
 Bespoke voice AI technology allows speech-to-text on even a $5 Raspberry Pi Zero, recognizing more than 200,000 words in real-time.
 The Picovoice offline option lowers cost and latency while matching the accuracy of cloud voice services.

 Picovoice has benchmarked the accuracy of its speech-to-text engine against four widely-used engines: Google Speech-to-Text, Amazon Transcribe, Mozilla DeepSpeech, and CMU PocketSphinx.
-The data, code, and test setup for the benchmark are open-source and available here.
+The data, code, and test setup for the benchmark are open source.
 The figure below shows that Picovoice achieves accuracy comparable to cloud-based services.